 4

-According to the second law of thermodynamics, entropy tends to increase.
+According to the second law of thermodynamics, entropy doesn’t decrease.
 Disorder, randomness, and uniformity are the directions the universe generally follows.
 However, when we focus our will and effort on something, entropy can temporarily be reversed, creating pockets of meaningful pattern within chaos.
 If certain entities were somehow able to exist through these patterns, it might help explain why beings often spoken of or remembered seem to linger, while those that are forgotten gradually fade from perception.

 5